-Sunday reflections are a chance to slow down.
-Discover how noticing small things with gratitude can bring balance and peace to autumn days.
+Sunday reflections offer a chance to slow down, as noticing small things with gratitude brings balance and peace to autumn days.

 ☕ Why Sundays Invite Reflection